 - Transfer dough to a greased deep bowl, turn to grease on all sides, cover with plastic wrap and let stand in a warm place until doubled, about 1 ½ to 2 hours.

-- Shape each piece into a sort of ball, and then cover it with the palm of your hand, and moving your hand clock wise to your right, shape them into balls, as tight as you can.
+- Shape each piece into a ball, pinching the bottom.
+Cover it with the palm of your hand, and, moving your hand counterclockwise to your left (or the other way, it doesn't matter), shape them into balls, as tight as you can.

-- Bake for 20 to 25 minutes, until tops are dry and golden, and buns sound hollow when tapped on the bottom.
+- Bake the buns for 20 to 25 minutes, until the tops are dry and golden and the rolls sound hollow when lightly tapped on the bottom.

 Notes